 Over 5,000 cardmembers rated 4.8 out of 5 stars* and now Discover "Ranked Highest in Customer Satisfaction with Credit Card Companies in a Tie" by J.D.
 Power+

 5% cash back for online shopping and department store purchases on up to $1,500 - Oct. through Dec.
-2014 when you sign up*.
+2014 when you sign up for 5%*.
 1% cash back on all other purchases.

 Free FICO® Credit Score online and on monthly statements, online and in our mobile app.*